What we are doing

 The Chief Registrar Programme is no longer accepting expressions of interest for the 22/23 cohort.
 You can register your interest for the next cohort by emailing firstname.lastname@example.org.
 View the previous experiences of our 2020/21 cohort in the yearbook.

 - open to all physician and non-physician specialties

-- doctors in training must be minimum ST4 level
+- doctors in training must be minimum ST4 level or equivalent

 - posts must be for a minimum of 12 months